Olavius algarvensis: Description

 Olavius algarvensis is 12–25 mm long, about 0.25 mm wide, and has between 100 and 150 segments.
 Like all other species in the genus Olavius, this species has no digestive tract.
 Instead, the body cavity contains the ventral nerve cord (inside a muscular sheath) and two blood vessels which are surrounded by a "fluffy" layer of chloragocytic cells.
 They are distinguished from other species of Olavius by having round, flap-like external male papillae that cover the two ventral invaginations of the body wall which contain the male pores (in segment XI), and having small atria that are perpendicular rather than parallel to the body axis.
 The symbiotic bacteria are located between the cuticle and epidermis, and also in vacuoles within epidermal cells, which often show signs of lysis.
 The bacteria are absent from the anterior part of the worm and the pygidium, but are found from segment VII or VIII onwards.
+While cholesterol partially comprises the sterols in their cell membranes, sitosterol, generally a plant sterol, predominates.